Agriculture

 Soil Salinity in India: Causes, Prevention and Solutions

-Soil Salinity is a growing issue in India.
+Soil Salinity is a growing issue in India which is a major factor for the loss of productivity of cultivated soils.
 Primarily caused by natural factors and human activities such as over-irrigation, excessive use of fertilizer, improper drainage and poor crop management.
 It threatens crop productivity and soil health on a massive scale.
 For this reason, it is important to implement strategies to protect our farmland and ensure sustainable agriculture for the future.
-In this article, we will learn more about soil salinity, the factors that contribute to it, and ways to prevent it.
+In this blog, we will learn more about soil salinity, the factors that contribute to it, and ways to prevent it.

 Table of Contents